 In contrast, farm raised salmon is usually higher in healthy omega-3 fatty acids — but this may vary, depending on origin.

 What all this means is that farm raised salmon is not the same everywhere.
-Like we said before, origin matters!
+Like we said before, origin matters including to make the best grilled salmon!

 Where to find Norwegian salmon